BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 The majority of this course presumes that you will either use the Mainnet or Testnet.
 However, those aren't the only choices.
 While developing Bitcoin applications, you might want to keep your applications isolated from these public blockchains.
-You can create a Blockchain from scratch using the Regtest, which has one other major advantage over Testnet: you choose when to create new blocks, so you have complete control over the environment.
+To do so, you can create a blockchain from scratch using the Regtest, which has one other major advantage over Testnet: you choose when to create new blocks, so you have complete control over the environment.

 ## Starting Bitcoind on Regtest

-After [setting up your Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) or [compiling from source](A2_0_Compiling_Bitcoin_from_Source.md), you are now able to use Regtest.
-To start your `bitcoind` on Regtest and create a private Blockchain, use the following command:
+After [setting up your Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) or [compiling from source](A2_0_Compiling_Bitcoin_from_Source.md), you are now able to use regtest.
+To start your `bitcoind` on regtest and create a private Blockchain, use the following command:
 ```
 $ bitcoind -regtest -daemon
 ```